-The ability of each lessee to perform its obligations under a lease will depend primarily on such lessee's financial condition.
-The financial condition of a lessee may be affected by various factors beyond our control, including competition, operating costs, general economic conditions and environmental and other governmental regulation of or affecting the lessee's industry.
-High default rates on leases could increase the portion of railcars that may need to be remarketed after repossession from defaulting lessees.
+The ability of each lessee to perform its obligations under a lease will depend primarily on such lessee's financial condition, as well as other various factors.
+The financial condition of a lessee may be affected by various factors beyond our control, including, but not limited to, competition, operating costs, general economic conditions and environmental and other governmental regulation of or affecting the lessee's industry.
+High default rates on leases could increase the portion of railcars that may need to be remarketed after they are repossessed from defaulting lessees.
 There can be no assurance that the historical default experience with respect to our lease fleet will continue in the future.